emmo-repo/domain-electrochemistry/README.md

 # Quick Start

 Here is some information to help you get started working with the ontology in python and creating you own instances of Linked Data.
-For more information, please see the[Getting Started](https://emmo-repo.github.io/domain-electrochemistry/pages/getstarted.html) and [Examples](https://emmo-repo.github.io/domain-electrochemistry/pages/examples.html) section of the documentation.
+For more information, please see the [Getting Started](https://emmo-repo.github.io/domain-electrochemistry/pages/getstarted.html) and [Examples](https://emmo-repo.github.io/domain-electrochemistry/pages/examples.html) section of the documentation.

 ## Reference IRIs